Pornography Act (Austria): Decriminalization of pornography

+Soft and Hard Pornography

 As early as 1971, sexual criminal law had been reformed to the effect that only socially harmful offenses were to be prosecuted.
-Anything that was likely to endanger the moral integrity of young people was classified as socially harmful, including free access to pornographic content for under-16s and any form of sexual coercion.
+Anything that was deemed likely to endanger the moral integrity of young people was classified as socially harmful, including free access to pornographic content for under-16s and any form of sexual coercion.
 Criminal law was not intended to enforce a prudish mindset.
-Although homosexuality was legalized by a reform, pornography legislation remained unchanged for the time being.
-It was only the ruling in the Hans S. case that led to a redefinition of the term ‘obcenity’.
-Based on social changes and the repeal of Section 516 of the Criminal Code, as well as the restrictive wording of Section 218 of the Criminal Code, the Supreme Court developed a distinction between ‘soft’ and “hard” pornography.
-Only material that grossly disturbs coexistence was considered ‘obscene’.
-Over time, the concept of obcenity has been adapted to social attitudes.
-In more recent decisions, the term ‘obscene writing’ has been interpreted to mean that it must be shocking and repulsive to the average person.
-As early as the 1970s, the ‘normal average person’ was characterized as being ‘open-minded’ and socially integrated, as well as receptive to contemporary achievements.
-Only what is considered intolerable by a socially integrated average person is considered ‘obscene’ and is frowned upon under Section 1 of the Pornography Act.
-Such depictions mainly include ‘real sex scenes’ or ‘excessively intrusive and repulsive representations of real sexual acts’.
-Sexual activity was regarded as a natural, value-neutral part of life, and the legislature deliberately decided against a prudish stance.
-Criminalization based on mere moral convictions was rejected as undemocratic and zealous.
-Irrelevant questions of obscenity, shame, or bad taste no longer had a place in criminal law.
-‘Hard pornography’ remained prohibited.
-This included depictions of sexual violence, sadomasochistic practices, sex with minors, sex with animals, and homosexual sex.
-Other pornographic content, however, was decriminalized, provided that it was made available exclusively to adults who could be assumed not to take offense at it – such as customers of a sex shop – and if the possibility of causing public offense or endangering young people could be ruled out.
-The Supreme Court's decision led to a liberalization of pornography legislation in Austria.
+Although homosexuality was legalized by a reform, pornography legislation remained unchanged at first.
+It was only the ruling in the Hans S. case that led to a redefinition of the term "obscenity."
+Based on social changes and the repeal of Section 516 criminal code, as well as the restrictive wording of Section 218 of the criminal code, the Supreme Court developed a distinction between "soft" and 'hard' pornography.
+Only content that seriously undermine social order was considered "indecent."
+Over time, the concept of obscenity has been adapted to social attitudes.
+In more recent decisions, the term "indecent writing" is interpreted to mean that it must have a shocking and repulsive effect on the average person.
+As early as the early 1970s, the "normal average person" was characterized as "open-minded" and was expected to be socially integrated and open to the achievements of the present.
+Only what is considered intolerable by a socially integrated average person is considered "obscene" and is frowned upon under § 1 PornA.
+Such depictions mainly include "real sex scenes" or "excessively intrusive and repulsive representations of real sexual acts."